frank-leitner/portswigger-websecurity-academy/14_clickjacking/Multistep_clickjacking/README.md

 ![both_delete_requests](img/both_delete_requests.png)

-Two obvious possibilities are not possible here:
+Two obvious options are not possible here:

 - I cannot manipulate the form itself, otherwise, it would be easy to skip the second check by adding the `confirmed` value to the form.
 - The CSRF token prevents me from trying to issue the `delete` requests directly in an iframe.
 Furthermore, the `/my-account/delete` endpoint is not accessible with GET requests so can't be directly loaded into an iframe.